olivier5741/australia/content/australia/2019-09-wild-flowers-way.en.md

 {{< figure src="https://lh3.googleusercontent.com/edU_zypRkVI3ocnyKLO5tiEzeKMC8RBM1mCnbdVR9Z5TGR3tG7e-Rr8Jx73o6frYWLsbigF33sjI1Jt0ZCMis8t-I0H9KBA_hDhk5MCxYXOzY544gTnisJYai_c5OPJQ39QyB9XfWUY=w600" title="Yellow." >}}

-Back in civilization, we punctuate our route of historical, bucolic and cultural stops.
+Back in the civilisation, we punctuate our route with historical, bucolic and cultural stops.
 In New Norcia, the only monastic city in Australia, we tried local beer brewed by the community and real bread !

 {{< figure src="https://lh3.googleusercontent.com/QdjOQROuzuJwVLScu_d07gUo69jTqWZcEpIlHnNczDCT98kC-g5SK9IFYKoGLU-_W0oojR-6GmUHOLf7sPGEzM4dhg2fgL_2lBVZjPPy9yUEogadlyQgcP0y2OAysJeH2eEbPUgjgs0=w600" title="The monastic town of New Norcia." >}}

 {{< figure src="https://lh3.googleusercontent.com/nRLhaIrCh30ql2tvVMYKRXSNgwt7ghlrSt35mx89cBpvQ99geEr_93AzMHA9DVnrY2ZvNpD8PTFAG2sBU4zR2k9sHLZEiHqI-uiWN5buXglUvQxS_oosYwTum4dBjny3q9Q25eMp8yk=w600" title="Toodyay and its mill.
-A giant ant obsessed with a big toe." >}}
+A giant ant obsessed by a big toe." >}}

-The Perth Hills, hills around Perth, are full of national parks.
+The Perth Hills are full of national parks.
 Already in 1900, people took the Perth train to join John Forest National Park and enjoy a Sunday picnic.
 The iron horse has now fallen into disuse although this green getaway is still popular.
 The regular passage of planes reminds us that the city is not far away.

 Our camping meetings are more 'exotic': we swap the Australian pensioners for young Italians.
 Countrymen in the soul, the suburbs of Perth seduce us only for a few days, we take leave of the townspeople to rejoin the county.